 Tirana Albania Travel Guide: How to Obtain Visa?

 I planned my Balkan tour when I came to know that most of the countries in the region give visa free access to those who have a valid US visa on their passport or valid schengen visa on their passport.
 Most of the countries from Europe do not require a visa to Albania. but we do require a visa so we must have a valid US/UK or schengen visa to have free entry.

-Therefore, I also had valid US visa which worked for me in the Balkans.
-Entry to Albania was hassle free, and since the country is a secular Muslim country, it is very welcoming to tourists in the aftermath of communist era.
+Therefore, I also had a valid US visa which worked for me in the Balkans.
+Entry to Albania was hassle-free, and since the country is a secular Muslim country, it is very welcoming to tourists in the aftermath of the communist era.

 How Much Did Tirana Cost Me?

-Most of the Balkan region is very cheap in terms of almost everything. if we compare it to Central Europe then we can live here on almost half price or even less.
-I spent $25 per day in Albania which included hostel.
+Most of the Balkan region is very cheap in terms of almost everything. if we compare it to Central Europe then we can live here at almost half price or even less.
+I spent $25 per day in Albania which included a hostel.

 Food cost as little as $5 per meal, and the hostel I booked was $10 USD per day.
-However, it was a bit of off season.
-Transport is available in Tirana city in shape of buses and taxis which can easily be found in the city.
+However, it was a bit of off-season.
+Transport is available in Tirana city in the shape of buses and taxis which can easily be found in the city.

-Taxi cost around $3 to $5 for a few KM ride. and buses are $0.50 per ride within the city.
-I used both bus and taxi and enjoyed the trips because the fare was very reasonable and trip was luxury.
+Taxi cost around $3 to $5 for a few KM rides. and buses are $0.50 per ride within the city.
+I used both bus and taxi and enjoyed the trips because the fare was very reasonable and the trip was luxurious.